opennetworkinglab/aether-docs/edge_deployment/overview.rst

 Deployment Options
 ------------------

-Development Environments
-""""""""""""""""""""""""

-For users looking for a development or fully software-simulated environment, there is ``Aether-in-a-Box (AiaB)`` - instructions for running this can be found in the :doc:`Setting Up Aether-in-a-Box </developer/aiab>`.
-AiaB is only suitable for testing and developing software, and can't connect to physical hardware, but is a good choice for learning about the different software components within Aether.

-Production Environments
-"""""""""""""""""""""""

 Deploying Aether on hardware is required for both production deployments and hardware testing.
 Before deploying Aether, a detailed plan including the